allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 ## Required materials

+### Laptop

+A department-approved laptop, with an adequate charge, is required in every class session.

+The laptop requirements are avaialable [here](https://www.cs.allegheny.edu/resources/laptops/#:~:text=Department%20Approved%20Laptops&text=In%20order%20to%20successfully%20complete,10%20or%2011%2064%2Dbit).
+If you don't have a laptop that meets these specifications, you can request to borrow one using [this form](https://docs.google.com/forms/d/e/1FAIpQLSds-N61LLpYpZZBunlR_JigGH9eOBxvZfpEV71o73DyhTDQvw/viewform).
+The department has a limited number of loaner laptops available, so the earlier you request, the better!

 ### Textbook(s)

 There are no textbooks for this course.
 Any texts or articles used will be available online or distributed in class.